-An estimated 39% of human immunodeficiency virus (HIV) diagnoses in Australia are made late, defined as a diagnosis with a CD4 T-lymphocyte (CD4) count of less than 350 cells/µL, and about 20% of these are advanced infections, defined as having a CD4 count of less than 200 cells/µL.
+An estimated 33% of human immunodeficiency virus (HIV) diagnoses in Australia in 2016 were made late, defined as a diagnosis with a CD4 T-lymphocyte (CD4) count of less than 350 cells/µL, and approximately 18% of these were advanced infections, defined as having a CD4 count of less than 200 cells/µL.

 People diagnosed late (sometimes referred to as late presenters) may learn of their HIV status after being diagnosed with an opportunistic illness or infection such as Pneumocystis jirovecii pneumonia or central nervous system infections such as cerebral Toxoplasmosis gondii infection. (see also Clinical manifestations of HIV disease).
 They are more likely to require intensive care support if hospitalised, experience lengthy hospitalisation and have an increased risk of acquired immune deficiency syndrome (AIDS) or death particularly in the first year after diagnosis.
 Lengthy hospitalisation can leave the patient fatigued, deconditioned and psychologically vulnerable.
 When starting HIV therapy, those who have been diagnosed late generally experience a longer time to immune reconstitution, are at prolonged risk of opportunistic infections and may also experience immune reconstitution inflammatory syndrome (IRIS).